Context Extensions (v0.2)¶

 Road Genome¶

 The Road Genome context is a conceptual extension that aims to capture detailed geometric and risk-related properties of the road network, such as curve radius, clothoid parameters, and risk indices.
-This context is still a concept/idea and not yet a formal standard.
-Future developments could include additional parameters like lane width, surface friction, and traffic signage information.
+This context is related to RS3 curvature studies and may be included in a future RFC as a formal standard.

 "context": {